ChrisMavrommatis/ocmp/README.md

 ## Roadmap

-- [ ] Switch OCMP to use css variables from sass
+- [ ] Switch OCMP to use CSS variables from sass
 - [ ] Add querying access to consent state
-- [ ] Make OCMP be color customizable without theme
+- [ ] Make OCMP be color customizable without the theme

 [Back to top](#ocmp-consent-management-platform)